forxandknives/External-Containment-Breach-Cheat/README.md

 Look in the top right corner of the cheat to see if it is connected to the game or not.

 This cheat uses VAMemory.dll to read and write memory.

+When you compile the program, if it complains about VAMemory.dll missing or whatever, look at the right side of visual studio.
+Right click on "References" and hit add reference.
+Hit browse on the left side and then browse again at the bottom.
+Find VAMemory.dll which is included in this cheat and add it.
+Then compile.